brokkr/poca/README.md

 Poca is designed to be as intutive as possible.
 All configuration is done in a single XML-format file and the output is easy to read.
-For maximal cron job compatibility, Poca has both a file logging and quiet mode.
+For maximal cron job compatibility, Poca has a quiet, normal and verbose mode.

 ### Installing
 You can install poca using only setuptools but `pip` is recommended.
 Find pip